DiamondCoder02/InSchoolProgramming/README.md

 # InSchoolProgramming
 HW - Currently working homework.
-InSchool - Stolen from school.
+\n InSchool - Stolen from school.
 No issues writen for them!